oszuidwest/zwfm-metadata/README.md

 go build
 ```

-Set `"debug": true` in config.json for detailed logging.
+Set `"debug": true` in `config.json` for detailed logging.

 ### Extending

 See `EXTENDING.md` for detailed guidance on adding new inputs, outputs, and formatters.
-Key patterns:
+Key patterns include:

-- Use `utils.ConvertMetadata()` for consistent metadata handling across outputs
+- Using `utils.ConvertMetadata()` for consistent metadata handling across outputs
-- Embed base types (`core.InputBase`, `core.OutputBase`) for common functionality
+- Embedding base types (`core.InputBase`, `core.OutputBase`) for common functionality
-- Use `core.PassiveComponent` for components without background tasks
+- Using `core.PassiveComponent` for components without background tasks

 ## License